-With its candy-striped awnings and ornate art glass dome, Florida’s old capitol is an architectural reflection of a bygone era, as well as an excellent example of a grassroots historic preservation effort.
+With its candy-striped awnings and ornate art glass dome, Florida’s Old Capitol is an architectural reflection of a bygone era, as well as an excellent example of a grassroots historic preservation effort.
 For over a century, the building served elements of all three branches of government.
-Over time, however, Florida outgrew its capitol, and in 1977 a new twenty-two story building was erected just behind it.
-The old capitol building was first slated for demolition, but when Tallahassee locals discovered the state’s intent to raze one of the oldest landmarks in the city, the Historic Tallahassee Preservation Board quickly mobilized a resistance, urging Floridians to preserve their history and “Save the Capitol!”
+Over time, however, Florida outgrew its Capitol, and in 1977 a new twenty-two story building was erected just behind it.
+The Old Capitol was first slated for demolition, but when Tallahassee locals discovered the state’s intent to raze one of the oldest landmarks in the city, the Historic Tallahassee Preservation Board quickly mobilized a resistance, urging Floridians to preserve their history and “Save the Capitol!”

-A mid to late 1970s view of the east front of new capitol with old capitol in front, just as those engaged in the preservation battle would have seen it (1975-1979).
+A mid to late 1970s view of the east front of new Capitol with Old Capitol in front, just as those engaged in the preservation battle would have seen it.

-Perhaps some 1970s legislators were blind to the important symbol of a democratic state government, but from 1839 until 1977, the old capitol bore witness to numerous important milestones in Florida’s history.
+Perhaps some 1970s legislators were blind to the important symbol of a democratic state government, but from 1839 until 1977, the Old Capitol bore witness to numerous important milestones in Florida’s history.
 Two years after establishing Tallahassee as the capital of the sparsely populated Florida territory in 1824, three log cabins were built for conducting government business.
 But by the following decade, the territory seemed destined for statehood, and Governor Richard Keith Call asked the legislature for a larger space in 1839.
 The new brick and mortar statehouse proved a worthwhile investment when it was completed in 1845.
-In that same year, Florida became the twenty-seventh state to join the Union and first elected governor, William Dunn Moseley, was sworn into office beneath the new capitol’s east portico, commencing the state’s history.
+In that same year, Florida became the 27th state to join the Union, and William Dunn Moseley, the first elected governor, was sworn into office beneath the new Capitol’s east portico, commencing the state’s history.

-Though taken sometime in the 1870s, the above photograph captures the old Capitol’s original 1845 appearance, before the addition of a small cupola in 1891 and then the familiar dome in 1902 (circa 1870s).
+Though taken sometime in the 1870s, the above photograph captures the Old Capitol’s original 1845 appearance, before the addition of a small cupola in 1891 and then the familiar dome in 1902.

-View of the west front of the Old Capitol after Milburn’s 1902 additions – Tallahassee, Florida (between 1902 and 1922).
+View of the west front of the Old Capitol after Milburn’s 1902 additions, Tallahassee, between 1902 and 1922.

-Further renovations occurred in 1923, 1936, and 1947.
-Despite physical alterations, the capitol remained a firm symbol of democracy as Florida’s political landscape continued to evolve into the twentieth century.
+Further renovations occurred in 1923, 1936 and 1947.
+Despite physical alterations, the Capitol remained a firm symbol of democracy as Florida’s political landscape continued to evolve into the 20th century.

-Nancy Dobson, a historian and Director of the Historic Tallahassee Preservation Board, spearheaded the opposition, enlisting the support of Secretary of State Bruce Smathers.
-Soon, legislators, academics, and the interested public began expressing their indignation over the idea of eliminating such a significant historical landmark.
+Nancy Dobson, a historian and director of the Historic Tallahassee Preservation Board, spearheaded the opposition, enlisting the support of Secretary of State Bruce Smathers.
+Soon, legislators, academics and the interested public began expressing their indignation over the idea of eliminating such a significant historic landmark.
 “If the political powers within the state decide to destroy the building in which they themselves have a sentimental and historical involvement, what will be their attitude toward other preservation efforts in the state with which they may have little or no personal relationship?”
 Dobson questioned.

-Like many other historic preservation campaigns, the race to save the Capitol was led primarily by female activists.
+Like many other historic preservation campaigns, the race to save the Old Capitol was led primarily by female activists.
 Their work culminated in an event orchestrated by Mrs. Bruce Smathers.
-On March 30, 1978 “Save the Capitol Night,” hosted guests at the site for music, tours, and an opportunity to sign a petition in favor of preservation.
-Kicking off the festivities, a local folk band performed on the steps, encouraging audiences to “save that grand old southern lady on the hill.”
+On March 30, 1978, “Save the Capitol Night” hosted guests at the site for music, tours and an opportunity to sign a petition in favor of preservation.
+Kicking off the festivities was a local folk band who performed on the steps, encouraging audiences to “save that grand old southern lady on the hill.”

-The State Archives holds a collection of records (M95-1)documenting efforts to save the historic capitol building from demolition as the new capitol complex was being constructed.
-The collection includes correspondence between concerned citizens and the Secretary of State’s office, newspaper articles, research notes, architect proposals, plans and blueprints, coordination conference minutes, and copies of photographs (c.1890s) of the old capitol.
+The State Archives holds collection M95-1, which documents efforts to save the historic Capitol building from demolition as the new Capitol Complex was being constructed.
+The collection includes correspondence between concerned citizens and the Secretary of State’s office, newspaper articles, research notes, architect proposals, plans and blueprints, coordination conference minutes and copies of photographs (ca. 1890s) of the Old Capitol.